muon-build/muon/README.md

 ./bootstrap.sh build
 ```

-This will by default build a copy of samurai into the resulting executable.
-To
+This will by default build a ninja implementation (samu) into the resulting
-disable this behavior use `CFLAGS=-DBOOTSTRAP_NO_SAMU`.
+executable.
+To disable this behavior use `CFLAGS=-DBOOTSTRAP_NO_SAMU`.

 Stage 2: